vbgr/cdsink/doc/VISION.md

 ### Schema evolution

-As it was noted in [Goal 5] initial schema inferring and further schema evolution is a must for an ingestion part of a modern Data Platform.
+As it was noted in [Core 3] initial schema inferring and further schema evolution is a must for an ingestion part of a modern Data Platform.
 From the other side it's not always easy to detect automatically whether a new column has been added or an old one has been renamed.
 Because of that the basic version